ForgottenGlory/forgottenglory.github.io/docs/patching.md

 So, find a record that you need to patch as described in Step Zero.

-Then, right click on the header text of the farthest right column and select "Copy as overwrite..."
+Then, right click on the header text of the farthest right column and select "Copy as override into..."

 ![](https://i.imgur.com/Dbnx4ec.png)

 You will be prompted to select an ESP to copy the record into.
-As mentioned before, you should create a **new** ESL-flagged ESP for this patch.
+As mentioned before, you should create a **new** ESL-flagged ESP for your patch.

 ![](https://i.imgur.com/7TqRSnn.png)